apache/spark/docs/sql-programming-guide.md

 high memory usage in the JVM.
 To avoid possible out of memory exceptions, the size of the Arrow record batches can be adjusted by setting the conf "spark.sql.execution.arrow.maxRecordsPerBatch" to an integer that will determine the maximum number of rows for each batch.
-The default value is 10,000 records per batch and does not take into account the number of columns, so it should be adjusted accordingly.
+The default value is 10,000 records per batch.
+If the number of columns is large, the value should be adjusted accordingly.
 Using this limit, each data partition will be made into 1 or more record batches for processing.

 ### Timestamp with Time Zone Semantics